-4.10 The health and wellbeing of Walsall young people is a key within the content of the strategic plan.
+4.13 The health and wellbeing of Walsall young people is a key within the content of the strategic plan.
 Improving outcomes for young people in the justice system increases the health and wellbeing of those who commit offences and associated victims.
-The plan details the YJS' response to the COVID-19 pandemic and identifies our recovery from the pandemic as a priority for 2021-22.